-At June 30, 2019, the School District reported a liability of \$12,582,557 for its proportionate share of the net OPEB liability.
-The net OPEB liability for fiscal year 2019 was measured as of September 30, 2018, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2017, which used updated procedures to roll forward the estimated liability to September 30, 2018.
+At June 30, 2020, the School District reported a liability of \$11,275,313 for its proportionate share of the net OPEB liability.
+The net OPEB liability for fiscal year 2020 was measured as of September 30, 2019, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of September 30, 2018, which used update procedures to roll forward the estimated liability to September 30, 2019.
 The School District's proportion of the net OPEB liability was based on a projection of its long-term share of contributions to the OPEB plan relative to the projected contributions of all participating reporting units, actuarially determined.
-At September 30, 2018 and 2017, the School District's proportion was 0.16 percent.
+At September 30, 2019 and 2018, the School District's proportion was 0.1571 and 0.1583 percent, respectively, representing a change of (0.76) percent.